Mishalzeera/bluebird-blackjack/README.md

 # Bluebird Blackjack

+--Please play on either Firefox or Chrome.
+Safari has issues that can't be resolved for now!--

 A simple blackjack game with a virtual live music experience.
 Styled according to a vintage Raj/colonial era look but musically evocative of surf and early RnB.
 The game is to entertain casually.
 The author made the music